 It has an amazing foot protection as well as great arch supports.
 Importantly, it provides sufficient cushioning to comfort foot.
 Overall, the high-arched runner finds this shoe greatly assist their everyday running.

-2. Brooks Pure Cadence 6
+12. Brooks Pure Cadence 6 Running Shoes

-In our 2nd place of the best running shoes for high arches is the Brooks Pure Cadence 6.
 As for the runner who is an under pronator, you would appreciate Brook's provision of extra cushioning and stability support.
 Indeed, when put on this pair of shoe at first, I find it's extremely comfortable and lightweight (8.6 oz.).

 Though the shoe may be a bit narrow, it does provide a wide upper.
 Its Dual Toe Flex allows you to have more balance while running due to its natural push-off.
 Besides, it has the airy foams that can support the arch motion and lessen the weight stressing on the joint.